FelipeRamosOliveira/Portfolio/README.md

 Felipe is a PhD student in Computer Systems at PEC / COPPE / UFRJ (2020-2024), in the research field of Decision Making.
 Master in Structures and Materials at PEC / COPPE / UFRJ (2018-2020).
 Graduated in Civil Engineering at UFPA (2012-2017).
 He has experience in data engineering, computational methods inspired by nature, optimization and machine learning.

+The purpose of this repository is to present applications of different programming languages in problems of optimization, data science and machine learning.

 **Disclaimer :** The author of this repository is Brazilian, so some of the codes and considerations may be in Portuguese.